 Thank you all very much for your patience while I’ve been ill.
 It turns out that your patience is quite fitting, because today our March of Kindness assignment will involve determining the subtle difference between patience and tolerance.

-Maybe that value is that they’re the clerk at the store and we need their help to purchase something that has value to us, or maybe it’s a co-worker whose advice you value and so you offer to look after their dog while they’re away.
+Maybe that value is that they’re the clerk at the store and we need their help to purchase something that has value to us.
+Or maybe it’s a co-worker whose advice you value and so you offer to look after their dog while they’re away.

-Because we start from a position of goodwill, we tend to use the word patience for situations we deem as reasonable.
-We begin to use the word tolerance once we feel we’re extending past what is reasonable or, in other words, past the point where the other person’s value has run out in proportion to the request being made.
+Since we start from a position of goodwill, we tend to use the word ‘patience’ for situations we deem as reasonable.
+We begin to use the word ‘tolerance’ once we feel we’re extending past what is reasonable or, in other words, past the point where the other person’s value has run out in proportion to the request being made.

-The reasons don’t matter much; maybe we have unpleasant history between us, or maybe they’re just in a group we’ve defined as undeserving of our patience, but when people have no deposits in our patience bank then they are immediately borrowing from our tolerance account.
+The reasons don’t matter much; maybe we have unpleasant history between us, or maybe they’re just in a group we’ve defined as undeserving of our patience, but when people have no deposits in our bank of patience, then they are immediately borrowing from our tolerance account.
 This form of kindness is more dangerous to us, like an unsecured loan; where we’re unsure–even suspicious–about ever being paid back.

-When we use tolerance we’re no longer investing in value we will receive ourselves, tolerance is an investment in the Bank of Karma.
+When we use tolerance we’re no longer investing in the value we will receive ourselves, tolerance is an investment in the Bank of Karma.
 That’s when –instead of believing in an individual manifestation of a person– we believe that the fundamental oneness of the universe is expansive, or “good.”

 There’s a lot of us, so if we each just take one bit of negativity and, instead of offering it to the world, we hold it back out of a sense of kindness and tolerance, then we will absolutely have made the world a better place.
-That’s where we all want to live, and the March of Kindness is about helping us get there.
+After all, that’s where we all want to live, and the March of Kindness is about helping us get there.
 Thank you for participating in our collective journey.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.